-Students may request verification of their enrollment at Rocky Vista University at any time by writing to the Registrar via the MyVista Student Portal.
+Students may request their enrollment verification at Rocky Vista University by submitting a request via the iNet form.

 General Information

 Program Mission

 The Rocky Vista University Master of Medical Sciences Program provides prospective health professional students a deep foundation in biomedical sciences, humanism, and professionalism in an immersive medical school environment.